rafaeljfec2/outsera-golden-raspberry-awards/README.md

 The project does not require additional environment configurations, as it uses an in-memory database (SQLite) and loads data from a CSV file.
 Ensure that the file movielist.csv is located in the data/ folder at the root of the project.

+# Prerequisite for Docker

+If you want to run the application in a Docker container, make sure you have Docker installed on your machine.
+You can download Docker from Docker's official website.
+Follow the installation instructions for your operating system.

 # Running the Project

 To run the project in development mode, use: